Featured image of post Nil slice versus empty slice in Go

 var slice []string

-This recommendation didn’t seem right to me.
+This recommendation didn’t seem right.
 How can a nil variable be better?
-Won’t I run into issues like null pointer exceptions and other annoyances?
+Won’t we run into issues like null pointer exceptions and other annoyances?
 Well, as it turns out, that’s not how slices work in Go.
 When declaring a nil slice, it is not the dreaded null pointer.
 It is still a slice.
 This slice includes a slice header, but its value just happens to be nil.

 The main difference between a nil slice and an empty slice is the following.
 A nil slice compared to nil will return true.
 That’s pretty much it.